OmkarDeshmukh90/programming1/README.md

-# 🚀 AI-Integrated Coding Practice Platform
+# 🚀 Programming+

-A modern, full-stack web application that combines coding practice with AI-powered feedback and personalized learning paths.
+Programming+ is a modern, full-stack web application that combines coding practice with AI-powered feedback and personalized learning paths.
 Built with Next.js, Node.js, and OpenAI integration.

 ## ✨ Features